dguzman1098/CodeAlong/README.md

 from one version to another***

 **Three Stages:**
-Commited - Data in this file is safely stored in a local database
+Commited - Data in this file is safely stored in a local database.
-Modified - file has been altered since last commited version Staged - Changes are marked for commit, ready to be commited
+Modified - file has been altered since last commited version.
+Staged - Changes are marked for commit, ready to be commited.

 **Three States:**
 Working Directory - A single copy of one version of the project, also known as a checkout.
-.git Directory - A repository, the origin of the project's data Staging Area - The index.
+.git Directory - A repository, the origin of the project's data.
+Staging Area - The index.
 Area that sits between both directories.
 Used to control modifications that are ready to be committed.
 	Only the files in the staging area get committed.